 Yes, metformin can cause gastrointestinal upset which includes diarrhea.
 Usually GI upset only lasts a couple of weeks but diarrhea that occurs long after the start of metformin therapy is relatively common.
-Diarrhea usually affects half of the people who take metformin.
+Diarrhea may affect half of the people who take metformin.

 Does metformin cause dementia?

-No. Metformin may lower the risk of dementia when it improves the brain’s use of glucose.
+No. Metformin may lower the risk of dementia as it improves the brain’s use of glucose.

 Can you overdose on metformin?

 Yes.
-While metformin overdose is uncommon, high doses of metformin can cause lactic acidosis and doses over 35mg are lethal.
+While metformin overdose is uncommon, high doses of metformin can cause dangerous lactic acidosis which can be lethal.

 Is metformin dangerous?

 Metformin can cause lactic acidosis which is a medical emergency.
 If your kidneys don’t work well, you’ll have higher levels of metformin in your system.
 This can ultimately raise your risk of lactic acidosis.

 If you have acute heart failure or have recently had a heart attack, your heart may not send enough blood to your kidneys.
 This would prevent your kidneys from getting rid of metformin from your body and also raise your risk of lactic acidosis.